Andrew-Pelham/enigma-rpg/docs/SRD_1.3.md

 ### The Wide Shot

 This is a crucial tool for the [*Director*](#the-director) to balance the shared narration.
-At the start of an [*Encounter*](#encounters), you will describe initially the space around the characters.
+At the start of an [*Encounter*](#encounters), you will initially describe the space around the characters.
 Then, allow each player to describe something else in their field of view their character can see.
 Getting into a taxi?
 What does each character see that makes them feel uneasy?

 Ask leading questions that force them to describe more than just a building or a person.
 It's very bright here, what might be contributing to the light?
-The basement is dark and smells strange, what here is making the smell worse?
+The basement is dark and smells strange, what is making the smell worse?

 In addition to making the [*Encounter*](#encounters) more evocative, you are receiving a goldmine of character-oriented worldbuilding that you can then pick up and sling right back at them later!